Postback

 How do postbacks work?

-When a user clicks on an ad and completes a conversion on the advertiser's website, the advertiser's server sends a postback to the affiliate network's server.
-The postback contains details about the conversion, such as the user's (anonymized) ID, the conversion type, and the conversion value.
+When a user clicks on an ad and completes a conversion on the advertiser’s website, the advertiser’s server sends a postback to the affiliate network’s server.
+This contains details about the conversion, such as the user’s (anonymized) ID, the conversion type, and the conversion value.

 The affiliate network’s server then processes the postback and updates the affiliate’s account with the conversion information.
 This allows the affiliate to track their earnings and the advertiser to track the effectiveness of their campaign.